true-og/AdvancedServerList/README.md

 # AdvancedServerList

-AdvancedServerList is a plugin that allows you to customize your server's MOTD, favicon, Player count text and player count hover displayed in a player's multiplayer server list based on conditions and priorities.
+[AdvancedServerList](https://codeberg.org/Andre601/AdvancedServerList) is a plugin that allows you to customize your server's MOTD, favicon, Player count text and player count hover displayed in a player's multiplayer server list based on conditions and priorities.

+This branch builds using gradle for Purpur 1.19.4.
+Maintained for [TrueOG Network](https://trueog.net/)

 ## Downloads